Last updated: February 2026

 Florida WDO Inspection Requirements

-Florida requires a Wood Destroying Organism (WDO) inspection for FHA, VA, and USDA loans.
-Conventional loans may also require one if the lender or appraiser flags concerns.
+Florida requires a Wood Destroying Organism (WDO) inspection, documented on the NPMA-33 form, for FHA, VA, and USDA loans.
+Conventional lenders may also require one if the appraiser flags concerns.
 The inspection covers termites, powder-post beetles, wood-boring insects, and fungal wood decay.
-If active infestation or damage is found, lenders typically require treatment and structural repair before closing — costs that can range from $1,500 for tenting to $50,000+ for structural reconstruction.

 Cash buyers bypass all WDO inspection requirements because there's no lender involved.
-At FL Home Buyers, we know Florida termite damage intimately — we've renovated hundreds of termite-damaged properties.
-We price our offers fairly because we do the work ourselves rather than guessing at contractor costs.
-Close in 7-21 days with zero repair obligations.
+At FL Home Buyers, Max Cohen is a licensed General Contractor (CGC1534000) who has renovated hundreds of termite-damaged properties across Florida.
+We price our offers fairly because we do the work ourselves rather than guessing at contractor costs or adding contingency buffers.

 Get Your Cash Offer Today